 Medication policies reflect legislative requirements and guidelines.
 Registered nurses and medication competent caregivers are responsible for administration of medicines.
-The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner or nurse practitioner.
+The electronic medicine charts reviewed met prescribing requirements and were reviewed at least three-monthly by the general practitioner.

-The engage programme meets the individual needs, preferences, and abilities of the residents with separate activities calendar for the rest home, hospital, and dementia level of care.
+The engage programme meets the individual needs, preferences, and abilities of the residents with separate activities calendars for the rest home and hospital level of care.
 The activities and lifestyle team provides and implements a wide variety of activities which include cultural celebrations.
 The programme includes community visitors and outings, entertainment and activities that meet the individual recreational, physical, cultural, and cognitive abilities and resident preferences.
 Residents are supported to maintain links within the community.

 All food and baking are prepared and cooked on site in the centrally located kitchen.
 Residents' food preferences and dietary requirements are identified at admission.
 The menu is designed by a dietitian at an organisational level.
 Individual and special dietary needs are accommodated.
 Residents interviewed responded favourably to the food that is provided.
-There are additional snacks available 24/7.
 A current food control plan is in place.

-Transfer between services are coordinated and planned.
+Transfers between services are coordinated and planned.